numersoz/energy_models/README.md

 ## 📚 References

-All implementations are based on EnergyPlus documentation and formulas.
+Some implementations are based on EnergyPlus documentation and formulas.
 Specific references are provided in each module's README file.